IDVT: Interest-aware Denoising and View-guided Tuning for Social Recommendation: Methodology

 We further investigate data-enriched tuning to enhance user representations in the global view.
-This involves refining the user embeddings based on information from the dropout-enhanced view, where we randomly remove edges from the social graph.
+This involves refining the user embeddings based on information from the dropout view created with augmentation, where we randomly remove edges from the social graph.

 In the Interest-aware Denoising part, the approach of removing edges below a fixed threshold is considered coarse and less robust in addressing redundant edges within the social graph.
 To overcome this limitation, we introduce a new global view to improve the robustness of the denoising process.
 In this view, data is enriched by applying edge dropout, a technique that involves randomly removing edges from the social graph based on a specified drop ratio: